 Born in El Paso, Texas, Mr. Araujo attended public schools and spent many summers working in the agricultural fields in Texas and California.
-He started his professional career by enlisting in the United States Marine Corps during the height of the Vietnam War.
+Before becoming a qualified injury lawyer in Orange County, he started his professional career by enlisting in the United States Marine Corps during the height of the Vietnam War.
 He became a specialist and instructor in the Vietnamese language and was Honorably Discharged with the rank of Sergeant.

 He received an Associate of Arts degree at Santa Ana College, and a year later, received his Bachelor of Arts degree, Summa Cum Laude, from the University of California Irvine.
 In 1976 he received his Juris Doctorate from Loyola University School of Law and was thereafter admitted to the State Bar of California, Texas, and Washington D.C.
 He is also admitted to practice before the California and United States Supreme Courts, Federal District Courts, and the Federal Circuit Courts of Appeal.

 Mr. Araujo has hosted his own radio programs and has been a frequent legal and issues commentator on all Spanish language national networks.
 He has been a featured columnist on legal and consumer issues with several newspapers and magazines in Los Angeles and Orange Counties for over 15 years.

 Mr. Araujo has taught legal subject classes at the college and university levels since 1978 and has a lifetime teaching credential.